Everything You Need to Know About Pekin Ducks

 The American Pekin duck is a large hearty bird that doesn't feel as fragile as other common domestic ducks.
-They were introduced to America from China in 1873 by James E. Palmer who started the American flock with 6 hens and 3 drakes.
-Palmer loaded 15 birds on the ship and only 9 made the trip across the pond.
+They were introduced to America from China in 1873 by James E. Palmer, who started the American flock with six hens and three drakes.
+Palmer loaded 15 birds on the ship, and only nine made the trip across the pond.
 Over half of America's commercial ducks are Pekins today!

 Aylesbury ducks, although extremely similar in appearance, aren’t actually Pekin ducks.
 These ducks get their name from the town they originated in Aylesbury, England.
 Since at least the 1690’s Aylesbury and the surrounding areas have bread ducks.
 Given the similarities, this breed seems to have been inspired by the Chinese Pekin.

-The preferred duck was a hearty white meat bird with clean feathers, this led to selective breeding and by the early 1800’s, Aylesbury ducks were a sought-after meat bird being shipped throughout England including London regularly.
+The preferred duck was a hearty white meat bird with clean feathers, this led to selective breeding, and by the early 1800s, Aylesbury ducks were a sought-after meat bird being shipped throughout England including London regularly.
 Aylesbury ducks were considered more flavorful and less fatty than Pekin ducks.
-Over inbreeding and war led to the Aylesbury's decline, there is only 1 major flock left in England today.
+Over inbreeding and war led to the Aylesbury's decline, there is only one major flock left in England today.

 Breeding the Chinese version with an upright Japanese duck from Dutch ships gave the German Pekin an upright stance, much like an Indian Runner Duck but boasts a much stockier appearance.